Leica Camera: Establishment of the camera business

+By 1925, around 900 cameras had been sold, and more than 1,600 in the following year.
+From 1927 onwards, the camera business was profitable and sold more than 3,200 cameras.
+By the end of 1931, more than 68,000 Leica cameras had been sold.

 In 1930, the Leica I Schraubgewinde was first produced.
 It had an exchangeable lens system based on a 39mm diameter screw thread, often referred to as the Leica Thread Mount or LTM.
 In addition to the 50 mm normal lens, a 35 mm wide angle and a 135 mm telephoto lens were initially available.
-During the mid-1930s, a legendary soft-focus lens, the Thambar 90 mm was designed, and made in small numbers between 1935 and 1949, no more than 3000 units.
-It is now a rare collector's item.
-In 2017, a new version was produced, costing $6,495.
-A lens from the original series can fetch between $3,000 and $8,000, depending on condition.

 The Leica II was first produced in 1932, with a built in rangefinder coupled to the lens focusing mechanism.
 This model has a separate viewfinder (showing a reduced image) and rangefinder.
 In 1932, the flange to filmplane was standardised to 28.8mm, first implemented on Leica model C, and the Leica Standard the next year.

 The Leica III added slow shutter speeds down to 1 second, and the model IIIa added the 1/1000 second shutter speed.
 The IIIa is the last model made before Barnack's death, and therefore the last model for which he was wholly responsible.
 Leitz continued to refine the original design through to 1957.
 The final version, the IIIg, includes a large viewfinder with several framelines.
 These models all have a functional combination of circular dials and square windows.

 Early Leica cameras bear the initials D.R.P., which stands for Deutsches Reichspatent, the name for German patents before May 1945.
 This is probably a reference to German patent No. 384071 "Rollfilmkamera" granted to Ernst Leitz, Optische Werke in Wetzlar, on November 3, 1923.

 The company had always had progressive labor policies which encouraged the retention of skilled workers, many of whom were Jewish.
 Ernst Leitz II, who began managing the company in 1920, responded to the election of Hitler in 1933 by helping Jews to leave Germany, by "assigning" hundreds (even if they were not actually employees) to overseas sales offices where they were helped to find jobs.
 The effort intensified after Kristallnacht in 1938, until the borders were closed in September 1939.
 The extent of what came to be known as the "Leica Freedom Train" only became public after his death, well after the war.